bahbah/jQuery-Menu-Editor/README.md

 Modified for Bootstrap 5.
 Upgraded to FontAwesome6, but only icons contained in FontAwesome 5.6.3 are showing.
 To fix, just edit bootstrap-iconpicker.bundle.min.js and add the icon names in.
+The demo below is not this version.
+Download and run test.html for a demo.

 # jQuery Menu Editor 1.1.0